Adaptive Conditional Forest Sampling for Spectral Risk Optimisation under Decision-Dependent Uncertainty: Methodology

 The second phase performs focused augmentation around these elites.
+Its purpose is to raise the local training density precisely where the optimum is most likely to lie, since GRF conditional-distribution accuracy---and hence tail estimation---improves with the number of neighbouring observations.
 For each $x^{(k)}\in\mathcal{E}$, perturbation points are generated by adding Gaussian noise ($\sigma=0.025$) and projecting onto $\mathcal{X}$.
-The augmentation budget $N_B=700$ is allocated by geometrically decaying rank weights (approximately 46\%, 28\%, 17\%, 10\%), concentrating sampling density near the most promising basins.
+The augmentation budget $N_B=700$ is allocated by geometrically decaying rank weights (approximately 46\%, 28\%, 17\%, 10\%), so that the most promising basin receives the densest sampling while lower-ranked basins retain coverage in case the elite ranking is itself noisy.
 The GRF is retrained on $\mathcal{D}_{AB}=\mathcal{D}_A\cup\mathcal{D}_B$ ($1{,}900$ points).

 The third phase applies a two-stage reranking to a candidate pool of approximately 151 points drawn from the DE elites, a global LHC safety net, and the CEM basin.
-Stage~1 evaluates all candidates using the GRF surrogate at $n_f=800$ draws and retains the top 60; Stage~2 evaluates those 60 directly under the true DGP with $n_d=450$ samples each, selecting the top 30 seeds for local refinement.
-This targeted oracle correction eliminates outliers induced by surrogate ranking errors near the optimum at a small fraction of the cost of a full direct search.
+The two stages separate the two things the budget must buy: breadth and fidelity.
+Stage~1 evaluates all candidates using the cheap GRF surrogate at $n_f=800$ draws and retains the top 60, exploiting the surrogate's reliability for coarse screening; Stage~2 then re-evaluates those 60 \emph{directly under the true DGP} with $n_d=450$ samples each, selecting the top 30 seeds for local refinement.
+The rationale is that surrogate ranking is adequate to discard clearly inferior candidates but unreliable for separating near-optimal ones, where residual tail-estimation error dominates; spending direct-oracle samples only on the shortlist corrects these misrankings at a small fraction of the cost of a full direct search.
+Empirically, this is the step most responsible for suppressing high-cost outlier replications (Section~\ref{sec:ablation}).

 The fourth phase refines the top 30 seeds using multi-start L-BFGS-B \citep{zhu1997algorithm} with direct DGP calls.
-Objective evaluations draw antithetic pairs $(Z,-Z)$ through the copula to generate $n_d=450$ scenarios and cache the resulting $W$ matrix; gradient evaluations reuse the same matrix via Common Random Numbers, producing central-difference gradients with negligible stochastic noise.
+Direct calls are used here rather than the surrogate because the final solution quality is measured against the true oracle, and at the local-refinement scale the surrogate's bias is no longer negligible relative to the differences being resolved.
+Objective evaluations draw antithetic pairs $(Z,-Z)$ through the copula to generate $n_d=450$ scenarios and cache the resulting $W$ matrix; gradient evaluations reuse the same matrix via Common Random Numbers, substantially reducing the stochastic noise in the resulting central-difference gradients.
+Multiple starts guard against the non-convexity of $J$ induced by the decision-dependent tails.
 The 30 local runs are fast (typically 15--25 effective iterations each) and complete in approximately 2--4 seconds in the benchmark environment.